Mad Love (2001 film): Production

 The film is a Enrique Cerezo PC, Pedro Costa PC, Production Group, Sogepaq and Take 2000 production.

 Principal photography began on October 16, 2000 and ended on January 5, 2001.

 The film is not an accurate portrayal of historical events, taking many liberties with the facts.
 Some character and plot devices are completely fictional, most notably the Moorish lover of Phillip.
 Some scenes were loosely based on the stage play The Madness of Love (Teatro del Príncipe, Madrid, 12 January 1855) by the dramatist Manuel Tamayo y Baus (1829–1898) that inspired several films with the same subject.

 The film was shot in historical castles and places in Sigüenza, Talamanca de Jarama, the Monastery of Las Huelgas in Burgos, and Guimarães in Portugal, among other carefully chosen spots.
 The music for the film was composed by José Nieto, who took inspiration from the Burgos school of organists, such as Antonio de Cabezón, and La Folia Española, Luis de Milán, important 16th-century composer.
 The film ran into several problems even before it was released to the public.
 The Italian co-producers changed certain parts of the film for the Italian premiere, and Aranda had to threaten them with lawsuits.
 However, the version released in Spain and the United States was the original, as Aranda conceived it.
 The film was the Spanish entry of that year to the Academy Awards.
 It was picked up by Sony Pictures for distribution in the USA retitling the film in the American market as Mad Love.
-The same name had already been used by the 1995 Mad Love..
+The same name had already been used by the 1995 Mad Love.

+Reception

+Mad Love has an approval rating of 48% on review aggregator website Rotten Tomatoes, based on 50 reviews, and an average rating of 5.3/10.
+The website's critical consensus states: "An overwrought bodice-ripper, Mad Love is more silly than dramatic".
+Metacritic assigned the film a weighted average score of 55 out of 100, based on 19 critics, indicating "mixed or average reviews".